My Dress-Up Darling: Accolades

 In August 2019, the series was ranked sixth in the print manga category according to the votes for the fourth edition of the Next Manga Award, organized by Da Vinci magazine from Media Factory and the Niconico website.

 The manga was ranked sixteenth for readers in the 2020 edition of the Kono Manga ga Sugoi! guide from Takarajimasha.

 The manga was ranked third in Honya Club's Nationwide Bookstore Employees' Recommended Comics of 2020, a survey that collected results from 1,100 professional bookstore employees in Japan.

 The series, alongside Artiste, won the Men's Comic Prize at NTT Solmare's "Minna ga Erabu!!
 Denshi Comic Taishō 2020" in 2020.

-Anime

-Critical reception

-My Dress-Up Darling was generally well-received.
-Reviewing the anime's first season, IGNs Kambole Campbell described the show as a "supremely enjoyable portrayal of the joy of sharing a craft."
-The review praised the performances as "genuine as they are entertaining."
-Slashfilms Rafael Motamayor wrote that the series is "not technical enough to turn the audience or the characters off, but enough that you can appreciate the very hard work that goes into cosplaying."
-He also praised its English translation as "go[ing] the extra mile to portray [Marin's] personality through the subtitles, capturing her gyaru idioms and even random gibberish that she says out loud."
-Colliders David Lynn praised Gojo and Marin, the series' two main characters, as "simultaneously broadly universal and yet surprisingly complex" with "distinct strengths and flaws".
-The series did receive criticism by some for its fan service and sexualization of the characters.
-IGNs Campbell wrote that "There are a handful of leery moments that'll take some viewers out of it."
-Writing for Bleeding Cool, Alejandra Bodden generally praised the series' exploration of sexuality but criticized some scenes as being uncomfortable.